 In a bid to make the Veloster N more accessible, Hyundai is giving it a new transmission and interior upgrades.
 Let’s look at what’s in store for the Veloster N in 2021.

 The insistence by Honda, Volkswagen, and Hyundai to still offer manual transmissions in their hatchbacks is a signal that the preferences of automotive purists haven’t been completely forgotten.
 And yet … as engaging as the manuals are in these cars, they aren’t for everyone.
-It was a gusty call for Hyundai to initially offer the Veloster N as a manual only, but the time has come to lower the bar for entry.
+It was a gutsy call for Hyundai to initially offer the Veloster N as a manual only, but the time has come to lower the bar for entry.
 And thus, the Hyundai Veloster N will be graced with an 8-speed wet dual-clutch automatic transmission in the new 2021 model.

 What?
 Sacrilege you say?
 First, I’d offer that the Veloster will retain the option of a 6-speed manual for all you hardcores and OGs out there.
-But second, I’d say put down your pitch folks and torches and allow us a moment to explore the all the updates coming to the Veloster N in 2021, including that nifty new transmission.
+But second, I’d say put down your pitch folks and torches and allow us a moment to explore all the updates coming to the Veloster N in 2021, including that nifty new transmission.

 The big news for the Veloster N is that 8-speed DCT.
 Don’t worry, the 6-speed manual is still available, but in an effort to democratize the hot hatch, and thereby sell more cars, Hyundai has the DCT for the unwashed masses.
 Ye plebeians can rejoice because the DCT actually makes the Veloster better, or at least “better”.